Defining Ransomware in the Cloud

 In all three instances, the attack started when city employees unknowingly clicked on an email attachment (i.e., phishing) that infected their computers with malware.
 Once installed on an endpoint device, today’s sophisticated ransomware can quickly spread across the network and lock down an entire organization.

-Why Organizations Are Vulnerable to Ransomware
+Why Organizations are Vulnerable to Cloud Ransomware

 Ransomware attacks are difficult to stop because they target the weakest leak in the IT security chain – the user.
 These attacks are particularly common in public sector organizations, like municipalities and hospitals, which typically have antiquated IT systems and lack advanced security tools and user training.